| MAIN

 propelled magical railroads!

-In summer 2011, the Harry Potter movie studio, Warner Bros., heralded a unique opportunity for Harry Potter fans to tour the actual movie sets in London, setting off a frenzy for tickets.
+In summer 2011, the Harry Potter movie studio, Warner Bros., heralded a unique opportunity for Harry Potter fans to tour the actual movie sets in London, setting off a frenzy of interest.

 Tickets for Warner Bros.
-Studio Tour London go on sale in the Fall of 2011 for the offficial spring 2012 opening, giving visitors a sneak peak inside Diagon Alley, the Chamber of Secrets, and more sets used in filming familiar storylines in the popular movie series.
+Studio Tour London first went on sale in the Fall of 2011 for the offficial spring 2012 opening, giving visitors a sneak peak inside Diagon Alley, the Chamber of Secrets, and more sets used in filming familiar storylines in the popular movie series.

 Just up ahead, here are more memorable movie scenes shot on location at many famous landmarks throughout the UK and Scotland which have prominently starred in the Harry Potter movies over the years ....